BafanaMadume/Data-analyticsweek1/README.md

 ## Module 4 : Data Governance
 - Chapter 8: Defining Data Governance

+# MODULE 1 : THE BASICS OF DATA
+## Chapter 1: The data Aa

 # Data Analytics
 Domain of data analytics can be branched into two primary components:
 * conceptual understanding of data (theoretical aspect)